 The middle part of this guide goes into more details about these kinds of injuries.
 We look at the severity of different kinds of laceration and scars and how they are each treated, such as with skin grafts.
 We discuss the long-term implications of scarring and lacerations as well.

 Next, we move on to look at certain information related to the claim itself.
 We list some of the most common types of laceration and scar claims.
 We look at facial scarring and disfigurement and how this will be an important factor in some claims.
 Additionally, we will go over workplace accidents and how they could be the basis of a claim for a laceration or scar if an employer breaches their duty of care.
-Lastly, we list some of kinds of legal entities that could be liable to pay compensation if you make an injury compensation claim.
+Lastly, we list some of the kinds of legal entities that could be liable to pay compensation if you make an injury compensation claim.

 Finally, we take a look at what No Win No Fee means and how using a solicitor under this kind of free agreement means you won’t have to fund your claim while it is being processed.
 If you have any questions about this guide’s contents, your claim itself, or the service we offer, please speak to one of our claim advisors on the number now near the bottom of this page.
 They will help you further with your laceration injury claims.

 In this section, we look at what a laceration wound is.
 Firstly though, we need to look at a laceration vs a cut.
 We all know what a cut is and all suffer a cut finger or a cut hand from time to time, carrying out simple tasks such as cutting up vegetables in the kitchen.
 These cuts are generally straight, not particularly deep, and are caused by a very sharp object.